ksync/ksync/README.md

     You're using [Docker in Docker Kubernetes](https://github.com/kubernetes-sigs/kubeadm-dind-cluster) (or some other setup) which uses a different directory structure for it's root.
 You may follow the steps in [Issue #212](https://github.com/vapor-ware/ksync/issues/212) to specify a different root directory.

+- `FATA[0000] rpc error: code = Unavailable desc = transport is closing`

+    If you're using minikube with `vm-driver=none`, make sure that `socat` is installed on the host where minikube is running.

 # Documentation

 More detailed documentation can be found in the [docs](docs) directory.